 - (i) When was your central heating system or partial central heating system installed?
-New boiler 2021 - (ii) Do you have a maintenance contract for the central heating system?
+Do not know, boiler is 6 years old. - (ii) Do you have a maintenance contract for the central heating system?
 Yes

 If you have answered yes, please give details of the company with which you have a maintenance contract: